Armenian genocide recognition: United Kingdom

-The devolved legislatures of Scotland and Wales have formally recognised the Armenian genocide.
+The devolved legislatures of Scotland and Wales have formally recognized the Armenian genocide.
 The government of the United Kingdom does not recognize the Armenian genocide, as it considers that the evidence is not clear enough to retrospectively consider "the terrible events that afflicted the Ottoman Armenian population at the beginning of the last century" to be genocide under the 1948 UN convention.
 The British government states the "massacres were an appalling tragedy" and condemns them, stating that this was the view of the government during that period.
-In 2006, an early day motion recognising the Armenian genocide by the UK Parliament was signed by 182 MPs.
+In 2006, an early day motion recognizing the Armenian genocide by the UK Parliament was signed by 182 MPs.

 However, in 2007, the position of the British government was that it condemns the massacres, but "neither this Government nor previous British Governments have judged that the evidence is sufficiently unequivocal to persuade us that these events should be categorised as genocide as defined by the 1948 UN Convention on Genocide, a convention which is, in any event, not retrospective in application."

 In 2009, the lawyer Geoffrey Robertson QC revealed in a disclosure of Foreign Office documents entitled "Was there an Armenian Genocide?", how the British Parliament has routinely been misinformed and misled by ministers who have recited FCO briefs without questioning their accuracy.
 As summarized by Robertson, "there was no 'evidence' that had ever been looked at and there had never been a 'judgment' at all."

 A 1999 Foreign Office briefing for ministers said that the recognition of the Armenian genocide would provide no practical benefit to the UK and goes on to say that "The current line is the only feasible option" owing to "the importance of our relations (political, strategic and commercial) with Turkey".
 The Foreign Office documents furthermore include advice from 1995 to the then Conservative foreign minister, Douglas Hogg, that he should refuse to attend a memorial service for the victims of the genocide.
-As of 2015, the United Kingdom does not formally recognise the Ottoman Empire's massacres of Armenians as a "genocide".
-In 2021, Labour MP John Spellar has introduced a private Members Bill to recognise the genocide.
+As of 2015, the United Kingdom does not formally recognize the Ottoman Empire's massacres of Armenians as a "genocide".

 James Bryce (1838–1922), 1st Viscount Bryce, was one of the first Britons to bring this issue to public attention.